MisterCob/fingerprinting-consent-project/README.md

-# Device Fingerprinting with Consent: A Privacy-Conscious Approach
+# Device Fingerprinting: A Privacy-Conscious Approach

 ## Overview
 This project demonstrates how to implement **device fingerprinting** on your website or forum with a focus on **user consent** and **privacy protection**.
 By following these steps, you will learn how to set up **FingerprintJS** for device fingerprinting and integrate it with a **cookie consent banner** to ensure that users are fully informed and in control of their data.